Quantum-inspired Techniques in Tensor Networks for Industrial Contexts: Basic tensor properties and more complex techniques

 \subsection{Data compression and denoising}

 In the field of big data there is a need to work with large volumes of data, which can be very expensive or unfeasible for certain systems.
 The tensor compression property that we have seen in representations such as MPS allow us to compress \cite{Big_Data} and handle \cite{Big_Data2} large amounts of data.
-To do this we just need to convert the data into a tensor and compress it.
-In addition, if we allow ourselves to reduce the precision of its elements or are only interested in its global characteristics, we can use approximate representations of the tensor to save memory space.
+To do this we must first tensorize the data and then compress it.
+The tensorization step is not neutral: different reshapes, quantized tensor-train encodings, or variable orderings can lead to very different ranks.
+Denoising and compression are effective when the signal has low effective tensor rank and the discarded components are dominated by noise; for dense global correlations or structured noise, the required ranks may remain high.